-When an ethics program review identifies a deficiency, the resulting report includes a corresponding recommendation directing the agency to take actions necessary to correct the deficiency.
+When OGE's review of an agency ethics program identifies a deficiency, the resulting report includes a corresponding recommendation directing the agency to take actions necessary to correct the deficiency.
 OGE then conducts a follow-up review to evaluate the agency's progress in implementing any recommendations made in OGE's program review report.
 To enhance transparency and accountability, OGE continues to publish all program reviews and follow-up program reviews on its website.

-OGE conducted 42 program reviews resulting in 121 recommendations.
-OGE also found 22 additional deficiencies that would have resulted in recommendations had they not been corrected prior to the completion of OGE's review.
-OGE provides considerable technical assistance to agencies in correcting problems as part of its program review process, which may allow an agency to take immediate action and preclude the necessity of OGE issuing a recommendation.
+OGE conducted 43 program reviews resulting in 70 recommendations.
+OGE also found 25 additional deficiencies that would have resulted in recommendations had they not been corrected prior to the completion of OGE's review.
+OGE provides considerable technical assistance to agencies in correcting problems as part of its program review process, which may allow an agency to take immediate action and preclude the necessity of issuing a recommendation.